learn-co-curriculum/learn-expert-which-questions-to-answer/README.md

 Also, you don't have to memorize these track names.
 We've set up learn.co/expert-chat so that only questions on supported batches show up there.
 That being said, there are still some questions that come through that we do not support.

+It's also worth noting that we direct some questions that we cannot answer directly.
+We can escalate questions regarding bugs, billing, admissions, etc... (more on these later!)

 ## Unsupported Questions

 **We do not support questions on student assessments.** If a student asks a question about their assessment, we want to say something like this: "Hey {name}, we can't actually support questions on assessments anymore.
 If you take a look back at previous labs and have already Googled and you still need a hand, you should reach out to {learn instructor name} at {learn instructor email}.
 Best of luck with the assessment and I'm sorry we cannot provide more support."